 The first case presented under this heading, Randle v.
 California State Board of Pharmacy, deals mainly with an intent by a pharmacist employee to misrepresent the filling of methedrine prescriptions and the State Board of Pharmacy’s imputing liability of this pharmacist’s actions on both the involved pharmacist and the owner of the pharmacy.

 The case that follows, Harco Drugs v.
 Holloway, is a typical example of an employer being sued for the mistakes of its employees.
 However, several important issues are raised in the Harco Drugs case: (1) Was Harco Drugs, through its corporate office, negligent in not more carefully supervising its employees due to the number of mistakes reported over a three-year period (2) Because of not appropriately monitoring its employees when mistakes were made, should the pharmacy be adjudged grossly negligent rather than just simply negligent The Harco Drugs case represents a situation in which the employer places the employee in a position that increases the potential of error, thus creating the impression that total liability should be imputed to the employer.
 The minority dissenting opinion is also included to suggest that Harco Drugs was doing everything in its power to prevent errors of the type represented in the case, and that the number of errors over the three years was proportionally small and possibly insignificant based upon the number of total prescriptions filled over this period of time.

 Court of Appeal of California, 240 Cal.
 App.2d 254: 49 Cal.
 Rptr.
 485; 1966 Cal.
 App.

 Desired Remedy: Defendant pharmacy owners issue an appeal from the decision rendered by the administrative law judge to revoke their pharmacy license, and the license of pharmacist Lloyd Randle.

-Issues: Does the Board of Pharmacy have the right to revoke a pharmacy and owner-pharmacist ...
+Issues: Does the Board of Pharmacy have the right to revoke a pharmacy ...